 PTHA Executive Director

-A native of Massachusetts, Andy Belfiore grew up riding show horses, and often hitchhiked to Boston to go to the races at Suffolk Downs.
-She started her career in racing on the backstretch at Belmont Park, working as a hotwalker, groom, exercise rider and assistant trainer for top conditioners such as Walter Kelley, E.I.
-Kelly, Angel Penna Jr. and Sr. and Rick Violette.
-She moved to the frontside at the track in 1988, and spent five years in the communications and marketing departments at NYRA.
+A native of Massachusetts, Andy Belfiore grew up riding show horses.
+She started her career in racing on the backstretch at Belmont Park, working as a hotwalker, groom and exercise rider, before joining the Rick Violette stable as assistant trainer.
+After six years as Violette’s assistant, she moved to the frontside at the track, and spent five years in the communications and marketing departments at NYRA.